mfrasca/ecto/guides/howtos/Navigating Relations.md

 ```

 It's probably useful if we stop here again, and do some data navigation, like we write a query
-for the taxon named *Salvia*, match the query to a variable `q`, and then evaluate `q` and
+for a taxon where the name starts by *Origa*, match the query to a variable `q`, and then
-extract the information for the taxon rank, its epithet, and its parent taxon epithet.
+evaluate `q` and extract the information for the taxon rank, its epithet, and its parent taxon
+epithet.

 A piece of cake, or isn't it? (remember to `recompile` when necessary, and remember that values
 are immutable, and that reloading a module does not impact existing values.)

 ```
-q = from t in Taxon, where: t.epithet=="Salvia"
+q = from(t in Taxon, where: like(t.epithet, "Origa%")
 ```

 Next part is evaluation, and preloading fields: